The Dangers of Xylitol: A Family’s Devastating Loss

 The family is devastated.
 “There is an unnecessary hole in our hearts and home,” Cindy said.
 “Our children have lost their best friend, their listener, their comforter, and their safe confidante of tangible unconditional love.
 His death was pointless.
 It could have been avoided.
 But I don’t want his death to be in vain.”

 The family wants to spread the word about xylitol and encourage Hershey and other manufacturers to include a warning label on their packaging.
 They’ve already reached out to three different divisions at Hershey, but the company’s responses have been inconsistent and haven't resulted in any visible changes to date.

 "Thank you for all your work being the voice of the voiceless.
 The voice of one is but a whisper.
 The voice of thousands can effect change!" – Aslan's family

 Preventive Vet is committed to educating dog lovers about the dangers of xylitol.
 Here are some simple ways you can let others know about the dangers of xylitol, which sickens or kills more than 4,000 dogs every year:

 - View and share Which Products Contain Xylitol.
 You’ll find over 700 items on this interactive list, including food, beverages, vitamins, cosmetics, and even clothing.
 (Yes, clothing!)

 - Read and share any of these Preventive Vet articles:

-- Sign and share our Xylitol Labeling Petitions to help get better, life-saving awareness on product packaging.
+- Support the Paws Off Act of 2021 (HR 5261) to increase xylitol awareness and information on product packaging. to help get better, life-saving awareness on product packaging.
 There’s one petition for manufacturers and one for the FDA.